Hamza-Mandviwala/mongodb/README.md

     kubectl create -f mongodb-service.yaml

 Step 5 - Now generate a YAML file for the MongoDB deployment.
-The container mounts the persistent volume claim we created earlier.
+The container mounts the persistent volume claim we created earlier, as well as the secret object we created earlier for authentication to the MongoDB pod.
 Note that we are labelling the pods with ‘name: mongo’, so that the service we created in the previous step applies to the deployment:

     kubectl create -f mongodb.yaml